-In order for readers to have good reading comprehension, they must be first able to decode the words fluently and have an adequate background in the information and the format presented.
+For good reading comprehension, readers must be first able to decode the words fluently and have an adequate background in the information and the format that is presented.

 Some teachers and tutors tell parents that their child has poor comprehension when, actually, decoding or fluency problems are an important consideration.

 Another major cause of poor reading comprehension is failure to monitor one’s own understanding.
-Students must be trained to do this.
+Students must be trained to do this, but rarely are.
 They should be able to:

 - identify important ideas